calclavia/Electrodynamics/README.md

 ## Modular Force Field System
-Modular Force Field System (or MFFS) is a mod that adds force fields, high tech machinery and defensive measures to Minecraft.
+Modular Force Field System (or MFFS) is a mod that adds force fields and security systems to Minecraft.
-MFFS v3.0 is a complete ground-up rewrite inspired by MFFS v2.0 by ThunderDark.
+MFFS is a complete ground-up rewrite inspired by MFFS v2.0 by ThunderDark.

 Copyright (c) Calclavia